-This essay is adapted from the forthcoming volume The Chabad Movement in the Twentieth Century, eds.
-Yitzhak Kraus and Moshe Hallamish (Ramat-Gan: Bar-Ilan University Press, 2005) with permission of the editors.
+This essay is adapted from The Chabad Movement in the Twentieth Century, eds.
+Yitzhak Kraus and Moshe Hallamish (Ramat-Gan: Bar-Ilan University Press, 2005), with permission of the editors.

-Let me begin with a story I heard from Robert Abrams, formerly the Borough President of the Bronx and District Attorney of the State of New York, and currently a practicing lawyer.
-As an influential New York politician he had several private audiences with the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, who was often visited by such figures.
-On one of his visits to the Rebbe, Mr. Abrams was accompanied by his wife, Dianne, who sat beside him in the Rebbe’s office while the two men discussed current political and economic issues.
-Dianne Abrams is herself an accomplished lawyer and by her own account, "not a shy person at all.”
-Assuming, however, that the Rebbe was only interested in conversing with her husband, she sat silently as they spoke.
+Let me begin with a story I heard from Robert Abrams, formerly the borough president of the Bronx and district attorney of the State of New York, and currently a practicing lawyer.
+As an influential New York politician, he had several private audiences with the Lubavitcher Rebbe, Rabbi Menachem Mendel Schneerson, who was often visited by such figures.
+On one of his visits to the Rebbe, Mr. Abrams was accompanied by his wife, Diane, who sat beside him in the Rebbe’s office while the two men discussed current political and economic issues.
+Diane Abrams is herself an accomplished lawyer, and by her own account “not a shy person at all.”
+Assuming, however, that the Rebbe was interested in conversing only with her husband, she sat silently as they spoke.
 After some time, the Rebbe turned to her and said with a smile: “Why aren’t you saying anything?
-These are the days of Women's Liberation. . .."
+These are the days of women’s liberation . . .”

 The Rise of the Feminine Era in Kabbalah and Chassidism

-Those familiar with chassidic philosophy recognize the idea that there are “sparks of holiness" (netzutzot kedusha) scattered throughout our lowly physical world, awaiting their redemption through our actions.
-Concurrently, there is the chassidic-kabbalistic principle the Rebbe also often cited that “everything that happens below has it source in what happens Above.”
-I think he took this principle also to mean that there was a specific historical-theological reason why the Women's Movement was occurring in our times, and that our task was to infer what it signified for the current generation.
+Those familiar with chassidic philosophy recognize the idea that there are “sparks of holiness” (nitzotzot kedushah) scattered throughout our lowly physical world, awaiting their redemption through our actions.
+Concurrently, there is the chassidic-kabbalistic principle the Rebbe also often cited, that “everything that happens below has it source in what happens Above.”
+I think he took this principle also to mean that there was a specific historical-theological reason why the women’s movement was occurring in our times, and that our task was to infer what it signified for the current generation.

-From another perspective, each generation further away from Sinai is also closer to the final Redemption and Messianic Era.
-And so, the Rebbe adds, we could say we have merited the increase in Torah study for women precisely because of that proximity: it is part of the preparation for -- and already a taste of -- redemption.
+From another perspective, each generation further away from Sinai is also closer to the final redemption and the messianic era.
+And so, the Rebbe adds, we could say we have merited the increase in Torah study for women precisely because of that proximity: it is part of the preparation for—and already a taste of—redemption.
 A defining characteristic of the messianic era is a great increase in knowledge and wisdom; and so we now already have a “taste” of it, just as there is a halachah (Torah law) that before Shabbat one is to taste each of the special dishes to be enjoyed at the Shabbat meal.
-(This also connects to the idea the Rebbe often repeated that different parts of Torah are revealed in the times appropriate for them.
-Hence, he explained, only in recent generations has the esoteric “soul” of Torah -- kabbalah and chassidism -- been revealed and become increasingly accessible to the masses.
+(This also connects to the idea the Rebbe often repeated, that different parts of Torah are revealed in the times appropriate for them.
+Hence, he explained, only in recent generations has the esoteric “soul” of Torah—kabbalah and chassidism—been revealed and become increasingly accessible to the masses.
 Even though these latter generations might be on a lower level than previous ones, they also have a greater responsibility, for they are to purify and complete the final galut (exile) and open the way to redemption.
-Hence the most sublime parts and secrets of Torah are revealed in the latter generations and they already begin to “taste” of the Torah of the messianic era.)
+Hence the most sublime parts and secrets of Torah are revealed in the latter generations, and they already begin to “taste” of the Torah of the messianic era.)

 This perspective paralleled his reinterpretation of the halachic obligations of women in the mitzvah of Torah study, and within Chabad, his encouragement of their dramatically increased public participation in Chabad outreach activities.
-He also transformed the role of the shluchah -- the wife of the shaliach or Chabad “emissary.”
+He also transformed the role of the shluchah—the wife of the shaliach or Chabad “emissary.”
 The Rebbe sent thousands of young families to serve as his “emissaries” all over the globe to found Chabad houses and reach out to fellow Jews.
 He made the women’s role independent in its own right.
-He instituted the Kinus HaShluchot, an annual conference in the Chabad Center in New York for these women emissaries, just as the Chabad male shluchim had all gathered from all over the world once a year in Crown Heights.
-The women came to New York for a long weekend of workshops, lectures, and had special gatherings with the Rebbe in the main synagogue; the men sat upstairs where the women usually sit for prayers, while the women sat with Rebbe downstairs.
+He instituted the Kinus ha-Shluchot, an annual conference in the Chabad Center in New York for these women emissaries, just as the Chabad male shluchim had all gathered from all over the world once a year in Crown Heights.
+The women came to New York for a long weekend of workshops and lectures, and had special gatherings with the Rebbe in the main synagogue; the men sat upstairs, where the women usually sit for prayers, while the women sat with Rebbe downstairs.

 My Personal Experience

-My relationship with the Rebbe began when I was a graduate student in English literature in the 1970's and used part of a fellowship I had to research and study for six months in the Chabad world center in Brooklyn N.Y. -- the place where the Rebbe had resided since coming to America in 1941.
-Over the years, I developed strong ties to the community and to Chabad Chassidism, and had personal contact with the Rebbe in many ways: participating in his farbrengens (public gatherings), corresponding and consulting with him, intensively studying his writings, and brief face-to-face encounters.
-I had ample opportunity to observe him up close and to experience personally his relation to women.
+My relationship with the Rebbe began when I was a graduate student in English literature in the 1970s, and used part of a fellowship I had to research and study for six months in the Chabad world center in Brooklyn, New York—the place where the Rebbe had resided since coming to America in 1941.
+Over the years I developed strong ties to the community and to Chabad Chassidism, and had personal contact with the Rebbe in many ways: participating in his farbrengens (public gatherings), corresponding and consulting with him, intensively studying his writings, and brief face-to-face encounters.
+I had ample opportunity to observe him up close, and to experience personally his relation to women.